There are many terrific benefits of drones across multiple sectors. Every week, we read about the new benefits of using UAVs for inspections.

 Using drones with infrared sensors and flying over the fire zone, the crew can work out the precise heat underground and know when they can leave.
 This technology can be used by both City and National Park fire crews.

-2) Building & House Fires: Many fire departments have already invested in UAVs with high definition cameras.
+2) Building & House Fires: Lots of fire departments have already invested in UAVs with high definition cameras.
 Fire crews benefit immensely from the reconnaissance a drone provides.

 The drone can fly and hover at the height of a building or well above it.
 The drone high definition camera is capable of sending still shots and live video to crews on the ground, so they don’t have to guess where to target the blaze.